-The Moore Building, located in the heart of the Design District, is an historic venue was built in 1921 as the furniture showroom space for Moore and Sons.
-The unique building boasts four floors of arcaded spaces totaling more than 21,000-square-feet.
-The central atrium accommodates 2,250 people for receptions and 1,100 for seated events.
+The Moore Elastika Building is the Design District’s most historic venue built in 1921 as the furniture showroom space for Moore and Sons.
+The unique building features four floors of arcaded spaces totaling more than 21,000-square-feet.
+The central atrium accommodates 2,000 people for receptions and 1,000 for seated events.

 On permanent display in the atrium is the site-specific installation "Elastika," created by Iraqi-born, London-based architect Zaha Hadid and commissioned by Dacra president Craig Robins.
 Together they wanted a design which compliments and at the same time contradicts the period in which the Moore Building was built.